Syllabus

 Students completing this course satisfactorily will be able to:

-1. Diagram the Java standard packages and explain the use of interfaces upon completion of the course.
+2. Explain the use of control structures upon completion of the course.

 Pick just one Textbook (they are the same)